HOW TO PAY THE LOWEST REAL ESTATE COMMISSION IN NZ

 What To Do

 - If you are inexperienced at selling a home, Agent Finder can help protect you throughout the whole process, starting wtih vetting competent agents for you, for free.
 Get in touch for help or advice.

 - Use the Agent Finder questionnaire to help you to ask prospective agents all the questions you should, up front, and when you most need it, to make good decisions going forward.
 This is free for Agent Finder clients to use.

 - Only interview agents you know are competent and vetted for you and your property type, so you don’t take risks or waste your valuable time.

 8. CHOOSE THE RIGHT METHOD OF SALE TO OPTIMISE BUYER INQUIRY

 This is important to get right as you will hear many stories and versions of what works best.
 Auction, Tender, Deadline Treaty, Priced for Sale or no price marketing.

-Inexperienced home sellers mostly trust the recommendation of their real estate agent becausse they know little about the process of each method.
+Inexperienced home sellers mostly trust the recommendation of their real estate agent becausse they know little about the effectiveness of each method.